 Blockchain is a way to store data.
 You can imagine it as a necklace chain.

-Every ring of the chain could Block and every Block contains some data based on your blockchain purpose and reference address for the previous block could Hash.
+Every ring of the chain could Block and every Block contains some data based on your purpose and the reference address for the previous block could Hash.

 The hashes are addressed for each block position on the chain example:

 Block A Is the first block and it has transaction data and the previous block hash will be empty -> block B will have transaction data and the previous block hash will be the address point for block A and block C Will have a hash for the previous block B and so on.

 Miners are the factors where blocks are made, it’s the computers where programming functions create hashes and encrypt the data to create new blocks.

 Consensus Mechanism is a fault-tolerant mechanism that is used to get the agreement on block value or state of the network on distributed processes for example (proof of work, Proof of stake, Byzantine fault-tolerant).

 This is the fundamental concept of the blockchain:

 - Miners: create the new blocks and hashes.